 View All Fridge Freezer Spare Parts Now »Video Transcript:

 Hi, I’m Matt from eSpares and in this video I’m going to show you how a fridge works.

-Now we all know it’s important to keep fresh food in the fridge.
-The bacteria that allows food to go off can’t really live below five degrees Celsius, so keeping our food in the fridge keeps it fresh for longer.
-Now the process of refrigeration is actually quite a straightforward one.
-If you lick the back of your hand, and then blow on it, it starts to feel cool straight away.
+Now we all know it’s important to keep fresh food in the fridge, the bacteria that allows food to go off can’t really live below five degrees C, so keeping our food in the fridge keeps it fresh for longer.
+Now the process of refrigeration is actually quite a straightforward one, if you lick the back of your hand, and then blow on it, it starts to feel cool straight away.
 That’s because as that liquid evaporates into a gas it draws heat away from the skin.

 In a fridge we’ve just got a continuous process where a refrigerant is being allowed to turn from a liquid into a gas and then being turned back into a liquid again.
 Let’s take a look at the back of this old Zanussi fridge freezer, and we’ll start down here with the compressor.